top of page

 Pelikan 110 (ca.1933)

-Model 110 was one of the precious metal models or “luxury models” and introduced in 1931.
-It is characterized by rolled white gold (cap top overlay, cap tube overlay, and sleeve)⁽¹⁾.
+The model 110 was one of the precious metal models or “luxury models” and introduced in 1931.
+It is characterized by white gold filled cap and sleeve⁽¹⁾.
 Other specifications were same as model 100 (ca.1931).
-According to Pelikan Schreibgeräte, model 110 is "very rare".
+According to Pelikan Schreibgeräte, the model 110 is "very rare".

 Dimensions⁽²⁾;